c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 3.2.1 (Path 5 : Failure)

 ```
+    # Test if the macro should continue searching for a Skeleton file.
+    # Test if a Bison default Skeleton file has been set.
+    # Test if a Bison root directory has NOT been set.

     if test "x${BISON_SKELETON_FILE_CONTINUE_SEARCHING}" == "xYES" &&
        test "x${BISON_SKELETON_DEFAULT}"                 != "x"    &&
        test "x${BISON_ROOTDIR}"                          == "x"    &&